-Getting To Le Puy-en-Velay
+Getting to Le Puy-en-Velay

-Landing in Paris
+From CDG airport in Paris

 Transportation along the Camino